spidey0101/RS_HOTELS/README.md

 ### Features 🌟

-- Frontend: Developed by @Satya using HTML and CSS to create an intuitive and visually appealing user interface for guests during account creation and browsing.
+- Frontend: Developed by @Satya and me using HTML and CSS to create an intuitive and visually appealing user interface for guests during account creation and browsing.
 - Backend: Developed by Roshan Avinash(me) and powered by PHP and MySQL, ensuring secure data management for customer information, bookings, and system operations.

 ### Functionality 🛠️